ggozad/behaving/README.rst

 The following variables are supported and can be set to override defaults:

+* ``screenshots_dir`` (the path where screenshots will be saved.
+If it is set, any failure in a scenario will result in a screenshot of the browser at the time when the failure happened.)
 * ``attachment_dir`` (the path where file attachments can be found)
 * ``sms_path`` (the path to be used by ``smsmock`` to save sms.
 Defaults to ``current_dir/sms`` )
 * ``mail_path`` (the path to be used by ``mailmock`` to save mail.
 Defaults to ``current_dir/mail`` )